-1.3.4 Prevention of Data Transfer Time-out
+1.3.4 Preventing Data Transfer Time-out of Hosts

-Generally, hosts abandon data transfer to peripherals when the peripheral is in the busy state for dozens of seconds continuously.
-To prevent this kind of timeout, the printer receives data very slowly, several bytes per minute, even if the printer is in the busy state.
-The slowdown starts when the remaining input buffer becomes several hundreds of bytes, and the printer finally gets into the busy state continuously when the input buffer is full.
+Generally, hosts abandon data transfer to peripherals when a peripheral is in the busy state for dozens of seconds continuously.
+To prevent this kind of time-out, the printer receives data very slowly, several bytes per minute, even if the printer is in the busy state.
+The slowdown starts when the remaining input buffer becomes several hundreds of bytes.
+Finally, the printer gets into the busy state continuously when the input buffer is full.

-USB and IEEE1284.4 on the parallel interface do not require such function.
+USB and IEEE1284.4 on the parallel interface do not require this function.